 Here’s some general info about my dolls.
 They are made from papier mache clay and cloth.
 The clay is sculpted and allowed to dry.
 Then, painted with a number of layers of acrylic paint, aged by my own methods.
 Next, a minimum of four layers of varnish are applied.
 The cloth body, arms and legs are sewn and attached to the torso, arms and legs.
 The finished doll is very durable, but should be handled with care.

 The next phase is dressing the dolls, and as may be apparent, that's my favorite part.
 All the clothing and jewelry you see has been made by none other than moi.
 I research period illustrations and and historical patterns before I decide how I want to dress each doll.
 I look through my collection of fabrics in order to choose just the right weight and color that will flatter each doll, and be appropriate for the type of miniature garment I'm aiming for.
 Preliminary patterns are drafted, muslins (test garments) made, fitted and altered many times before the pattern is corrected and the final garment is sewn.
 Although I study historical patterns extensively before deciding how to dress a doll, I don’t attempt to make a doll accurate to a particular era.
 They are simply meant be be evocative.
 Each doll takes at least two weeks from start to finish.

 I am making molds of the dolls, but my casting method is intended for me to produce heads that will be made into individual, one of a kind dolls.
 Please do not request a reproduction of anything you see here: it won’t be possible.

-I have the honor of being listed in the 2013 , 2014, 2015 and 2016 Directory of Traditional American Crafts.
+I have the honor of being listed in the 2013 , 2014, 2015 and 2016 and 2017 Directory of Traditional American Crafts.
 The list is published in the July/August edition of Early American Life .